 1988, The Homecoming Photo

-Based on how “Sarah” was trying to shatter the photo as Cooper was traveling back in time to take Laura from the moment of her death, I’d say that one was the specific imbued prom photo sent by the Fireman.
+Based on how “Sarah” was trying to shatter the photo as Cooper was traveling back in time to take Laura from the moment of her death, I’d say that one was the specific imbued homecoming photo sent by the Fireman.
 It’s not as odd an idea when you remember the angel painting in general, but it literally wouldn’t even be the first time a transportative image ended up in the Palmers’ house.

 It’s plausible that the Jumping Man or Experiment Model inhabiting Sarah understood the homecoming photo’s transportative nature in the Palmer’s house (especially as Jumping Man itself is considered a talisman brought to life according the acting instructions Lynch gave to the actor during the filming of Fire Walk With Me).
 It’s possible this picture was a portal with a particular lock that would have allowed Laura in and no one else.
 The image could’ve been more than just its form too, it could have been the lock.
 It could have been mystical facial recognition.
 Only the one who bears this face may enter.
 It could be prophecy straight out of a fairy tale, as well as an easy explanation for why Sarah’s parasite was unable to destroy the picture when shattering the glass.